0Zeta/HaliteIV-Bot/WRITEUP.md

 #### Scoring functions
 Our bot using different scoring functions, which get computed for each ship, in combination with linear sum assignments for basically everything.
 Mining ships get assigned the mining target that maximizes the sum of all mining scores, hunting ships choose the target with the highest hunting score, guarding ships patrol on the border with the highest guarding score, etc. This approach proved to be simple and quite effective.

+#### Move preferences
+At the end of each turn we use a linear sum assignment to assign each ship an action simultaneously without any order.
+Specifically for every ship we calculate a move preference score for each of the six available actions.
+We chose this approach because it allows us to flexibly handle special cases, give different ship types different priorities and easily avoid collisions with enemies (well, at least in theory).
+These move preference scores are affected by many factors other than the destination of a ship, e.g. the number of safe cells around a position, halite, farming positions on this axis, etc. By handling all ships simultaneously we could improve our bot significantly compared to our old approach, which computed a move order for our ships.

 #### Mining
 We built upon the formula in [this](https://www.kaggle.com/solverworld/optimal-mining-with-carried-halite) excellent notebook by [SolverWorld](https://www.kaggle.com/solverworld), but we tuned the approach a bit and added some factors to the calculation.
 For example we delay the returning of our mining ships when there is still a lot of halite around them to improve mining.
 We also added many discount factors to express the uncertainty that comes with predicting future states and changed the mining scores of cells according to their respective safety, which describes how many of our ships are near the cell compared to our opponents taking into account how dangerous the ships are (Ships with less halite exert greater dominance).
 This safety matrix treats all opponents as a single one making our mining ships avoid regions of conflict and zones that are dominated by our opponents.